Industry & News

 • BaT's community skews toward experienced collectors who scrutinize provenance and documentation; C&B's community skews younger and prioritizes modern performance and drivability.

-• As of early 2025, both platforms charge a 5% buyer's fee — C&B raised its rate from 4.5% following a restructuring that eliminated roughly 30% of its workforce.
+• As of early 2025, both platforms charge a 5% buyer's fee.
+C&B raised its rate from 4.5% following a restructuring that eliminated approximately a dozen members of its workforce.

 • The C&B layoffs were driven by a post-pandemic market cooldown and pressure from investor The Chernin Group, which put approximately $37 million into the platform expecting accelerated growth.